Grace-Fokam/FoliaNet/README.md

 - Identifies the likely stressor from a leaf image using a transfer-learning CNN (EfficientNet-B0, PyTorch).
-- Scores disease risk by fusing the image prediction with environmental context — temperature, humidity, leaf-wetness, rainfall, and satellite NDVI.
+- Scores disease risk by fusing the image prediction with environmental context (temperature, humidity, leaf-wetness, rainfall, and satellite NDVI).
 - Reports a confidence level alongside every prediction.
 - Recommends a next action tailored to the detected stressor and risk level.
 - Serves over HTTP via a FastAPI endpoint, ready to drop into a product or app.